 “We’re looking at the fluency between what the system is doing and what the human is doing,” Stirling says.
 “If the human wants to speed up or slow down, can this system be designed to appropriately move so the human is not fighting the system, and vice versa?”

 Marcia O’Malley, a professor of mechanical engineering at Rice University who was not involved in the research, says that knowing the cognitive effects of an exoskeleton is especially relevant if the device is used on the battlefield.

 “A decrease in cognitive ability would be extremely detrimental, even if the physical capability of the warfighter is enhanced,” says O’Malley.
 “This [study] is about as close to ‘field testing’ as you can get — moving away from a controlled laboratory setting.
 So, while there is a good deal of variability in the results, they shed important light on the tradeoffs in physical and cognitive performance enhancement.”

 Beyond military and space applications, Stirling says that if the connection between the human and the machine can be made more fluid, requiring less of a user’s immediate attention, then exoskeletons may find a much wider, commercial appeal.

+“Maybe you want to be able to climb that mountain, or go on a longer hike, or you may be older and want to run around with your grandkids,” Stirling says.
 “How can you design exoskeletons so people can reduce their own injury risk and extend their capability, their activities of daily living?
 These systems are really exciting.
 We just want to be cognizant of the different risks that occur when you bring something into a natural environment.”